Citation: 2018 FC 408

 PRESENT: The Honourable Mr. Justice Grammond

-The applicant, The Clorox Company of Canada, Ltd. [Clorox] is appealing a decision by the Registrar of Trade-marks [the Registrar], who rejected its opposition to two applications for trademark registration filed by the respondent, Chloretec s.e.c.
+The applicant, The Clorox Company of Canada, Ltd. [Clorox], is appealing a decision by the Registrar of Trademarks [the Registrar], which dismissed its opposition to two applications for trademark registration filed by the respondent, Chloretec S.E.C.
 [Chloretec].
 Clorox holds the registered trademark

 “Javex” and several other similar trademarks associated with bleach.
 Chloretec is applying to register the trademark

 “Javelo,” in both written and visual form, for made-to-order bleach (in French,

 “eau de Javel”).
 The main issue is whether there is confusion between Clorox’s trademarks and those of Chloretec.
 For the following reasons, I am of the view that there is no confusion and that the Registrar was right in dismissing Clorox’s opposition.
 The appeal is therefore dismissed.

 The Registrar’s decision contains a detailed statement of facts.
 I will state only what is essential to the understanding of these reasons.